Nanoscale imaging of reduced forward bias at V-defects in green-emitting nitride LEDs: Device details

-In the as-fabricated LED, V-pits are filled with a p-GaN growth that forms the p-type neutral zone.
-In order to be able to locally study the optoelectronic properties of V-pits with the STLM, they must be exposed at the surface.
-To this end, the 60 nm-thick p-type neutral zone (p-GaN) at the top of the LED heterostructure is removed using atomic layer etching (ALE) \cite{ho2023}.
-As indicated in Fig. \ref{experiment}(a), the etch stops at the AlGaN electron blocking layer (EBL, blue) of the c-plane surface, but leaves the s5 facets of the V-pits themselves covered with remanent p-GaN (solid pink).
-Only the lips of the V-pits are exposed at the surface.
-The resulting heterostructure is contacted using the same mask as that shown in Fig. \ref{macro}(a), although now the inner circular electrode makes a Schottky contact directly with the EBL (rather than an ohmic contact to the p-GaN neutral zone) and the LED is no longer functional.
-Fig. \ref{experiment}(b) shows the calculated \cite{li2017} band structure of the post-ALE heterostructure, and illustrates the injection and light emission processes occurring during the STLM measurements shown in Figs. \ref{eqe} and \ref{EL}.
+Since the V-defects are filled with the p-GaN layer they are not visible in the 300 K topography obtained using the STLM (see Appendix \ref{appendix_STLM} for further discussion).
+In order to locally study their optoelectronic properties with the scanning tip of the STLM, they must be exposed at the surface.
+To this end, the 60 nm-thick p-GaN layer at the top of the LED heterostructure was removed using atomic layer etching (ALE) \cite{ho2023}.
+As indicated in Fig. \ref{experiment}(a), the etch stops at the EBL of the $\left(0001\right)$-plane, but leaves the $\left\{10\bar{1}1\right\}$ facets of the V-defects themselves covered with remnant p-GaN.
+Only the rims of the V-defect EBL are exposed at the surface.
+The resulting heterostructure is contacted using the same mask as that used for the operational LED in Fig. \ref{macro}(a) (inset), but now the inner circular electrode makes a Schottky contact directly with the EBL (see Fig. \ref{experiment}(a)) and the LED is no longer functional.